School Fees and Levies

 HOW MUCH ARE THE FEES?

-As a Catholic parish primary school we always aim to keep tuition fees as low as possible.
+As a Catholic primary school St Mary Magdalen's School always aims to keep tuition fees as low as possible.
 Government funding covers 80% of the total running costs of the school.
 It is our goal to ensure that Catholic Education is accessible to all families who share its philosophy and aims.

 Families who do not hold a Healthcare Card may be able to access financial assistance by making an appointment with the Principal.
-Easy payment methods are provided.
+Easy payment methods are available.

 WHAT IF MY CHILD HAS A LEARNING DISABILITY?

 Students are assessed regularly.
 If there are questions about a child’s progress, parents are invited to meet and to discuss ways we can support learning.
 The Nationally Consistent Collection of Data (NCCD) is a new way that the school can access additional federal government funding to support students who have learning needs.
 Parents and school work in close partnership through communication and meetings each term to monitor progress.

 DO YOU HAVE TO BE CATHOLIC TO ENROL?

 Students and their families do not need to be Catholic to be welcomed to enrol at St Mary Magdalen's School.
 We are the only school within the Parish boundary and a 2km radius.
 We have always aimed to serve the whole community.
 We have children from many faiths in our school.
 We welcome enrolments from families who want an education based on sound values of dignity, respect and the flourishing of each person.

 Our program is based on the Victorian Curriculum and delivered from a Catholic school perspective.
 When enrolling your child in a school, the results are important but they're not the only qualities in a school.
 The culture of the school, the teachers and students, how children learn and the various programs we use to implement the curriculum are all important to focus on.